 combustion of alcohols, and also illustrates the principle of the internal combustion engine.

-ethanol vapour and air is ignited using an electric spark inside a corked plastic bottle, and the resulting minor explosion fires the cork across the room.
+A mixture of ethanol vapour and air is ignited using an electric spark inside a corked plastic bottle, and the resulting minor explosion fires the cork across the room.

 A teacher demonstration which needs careful pre-lesson preparation, but only takes 5 minutes to perform.
 The class will need to be seated at a safe distance from the demonstration, while maintaining a good view of what is happening.

 Eye protection for the teacher and students